Astros remove Jason Castro from World Series roster over COVID protocols

 Astros general manager James Click said he couldn’t confirm whether Castro had tested positive for the coronavirus, according to the Houston Chronicle.
 Click said Castro is isolating in Atlanta and that none of the other Astros players are affected.

 Castro, 34, had been playing in the first World Series of his career.
 He played two of the three games against the Braves and is 0-for-3 with a strikeout.
-He had been 2-for-4 in his other postseason appearances between the American League Championship Series and American League Division Series.
+He had been 2-for-4 in his other postseason appearances in the American League Championship Series and American League Division Series.

 BRAVES' BRIAN SNITKER DEFENDS PULLING IAN ANDERSON IN THE MIDDLE OF NO-HITTER

 He joined the Astros as a free agent before the start of spring training earlier this year.
-He played in 66 games playing mostly his natural catcher position though he appeared in two games as a designated hitter.
+He played in 66 games playing mostly his natural catcher position, though he appeared in two games as a designated hitter.

 He hit eight home runs and batted .235 over that span.